Nkwenti-Severian-Ndongtsop/Automated_Backup_Recovery/README.md

 ```
 sudo docker pull ubuntu
 ```
-ubuntu is an image found on the dockerhub website, that supports bash shell environment.
+ubuntu is a docker image found on the dockerhub website, that supports bash shell environment.

 Now you need to clone the repository containing the scripts and the Docker file